Mr John Abbott

 Mr Abbott has had an extensive and long term engagement with the University and its related entities over the past 30 years, first as a tutor at the then Capricornia Institute of Advanced Education and most recently as a member of the University Council.

-Having lived in regional Australia for most of the past 37 years, and currently based in Gladstone, Mr Abbott is also passionate about the role universities play in the advancement of regional communities.
+Having lived in regional Australia for most of the past 37 years, and currently based in Rockhampton, Mr Abbott is also passionate about the role universities play in the advancement of regional communities.
 As part of this, Mr Abbott has a strong interest in community and industry engagement, and creating valuable long-term partnerships which will contribute to CQUniversity’s success as a university.

 Professionally, Mr Abbott is an engineer and has held a number of senior management and corporate governance positions across industry sectors including power, oil and gas, minerals processing, mining, chemicals and engineering services.
 Through his work he has established a number of very strategic national and international contacts in places such as Singapore, Indonesia, Malaysia, USA, Europe and the Middle East.